 “Here for a short time,” echoed in Jenn’s mind.
 She just met the man, so why did this bother her?

-Days turned into weeks, and weeks into months.
+Days turned into weeks and weeks into months.
 When Jenn wasn’t working, the two spent every spare moment together.
 She discovered that Trevor had his own construction company in Beaufort, North Carolina.
-When his granddad needed help, he left his foreman and best friend in charge of his company and headed west.
-She met his grandfather, and fell in love once again.
+When his granddad needed help, he left his foreman and best friend in charge of his business and headed west.
+She met his grandfather and fell in love once again.
 He was the kind man that everyone wanted in a grandfather, and since she had never met hers, Mr. Sherman fit the bill.

 “You know why I can’t,” Trevor almost shouted at his grandfather.
 “It’s just too soon.”

 Jenn held her breathe and wondered about what she overheard.
 Too soon?
 What was he talking about?
 At that moment, Ranger found her and barked in delight, happy to see his owner.
 Surprised, Trevor walked around the corner and took the bowls and bags from her arms and gave her a smile and a kiss on the cheek.

 On the patio, the men had set plates.
 Since they knew beer was not entirely to her liking, they brought out some red wine for her.
 Someone had even picked a bouquet of roses from the garden that Esther, Trevor’s grandmother, had once tended so carefully.
 Country music played in the background, and she laughed.
 These two country boys had warned her that it would grow on her, and so it had.
 While Trevor was setting the food, on the table, Jenn asked Granddad, “May I have this dance?”

 “Of course,” he replied, and the two practiced her two-step.
 “Getting the hang of it gal,” Granddad laughed as the two twirled around the patio.

 Trevor laughed, “Stop stealing my girl and let’s eat.”